CIT28/files/w14/viewingp1.md

 ## Part 1 - Viewing

 - Add a sub heading Viewing Part 1 and then add another sub heading for View Aggregating
-- Continue at 21:12 listen about aggregates and in your notes discuss the reason for indivdual results vs the staticists.
+- Continue at 21:12 listen about aggregates and in your notes discuss the reason for individual results vs the statists.
 - Then code along with the book rating query and then code the CREATE view in your view.sql file, run it and comment out and run the simpler SQL and output that and the .schmea to the pow1.txt.
 - In your notes consider this statement Carter makes: "That the underlying data from the view still does not take up any more disk space" and tell me if you understand why this is true, use heading "disk space and view"